brambozz/dotfiles/README.md

 - [x]: Switch from dunst to mako (notification daemon)
 - [-]: Switch from okular to zathura (pdf reader)
 - [-]: Configure Qt application wayland support
-- [-]: Port non-wm keybindings from sxhkd to sway config
+- [x]: Port non-wm keybindings from sxhkd to sway config
 - [-]: Switch from slock to swaylock
 - [-]: Switch from flameshot to grim+slurp
 - [-]: Change look of sway